 - Add potato filling back in potato shells.
 Once potatoes are mashed, scoop the potato mixture back into the skins.

 - Bake again.
 Top with cheese, bacon bits and green onions.
 Bake in the oven at 375 for 10-15 min or until cheese is bubbly.
 Salt and pepper to taste.
+We love to serve them with ranch dressing on the side for dipping.

 Can you make twice baked potatoes the day before?